LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 Try to:

 * Scroll back in the directions and see if you missed a paragraph or step.
-* Compare your screen's display with the graphics in LoopDocs.
-Is something different or does yours have an error message?
-If you have an error message, does it guide you to the problem and solution?
+* Compare your display with the graphics in LoopDocs.
+    * Is something different or does yours have an error message?
+    * If you have an error message, does it guide you to the problem and solution?
+    * Be aware that GitHub often updates where things are - search for GitHub directions if your display looks different than LoopDocs.
 * If you are still stumped - reach out for help: [How to Find Help](../intro/loopdocs-how-to.md#how-to-find-help).